UniqueNetwork/unique-chain/doc/demo_milestone1-2.md

 Before running test, open [chain state tab](https://polkadot.js.org/apps/#/chainstate) and read `nft`.`nextCollectionId` state variable, which shows how many collections were created so far.
 If you just started the chain, this should equal 0.

 Open extrinsics tab of the [standard UI](https://polkadot.js.org/apps/#/extrinsics) and select ALICE account.
 Select `nft` module and `createCollection` method.
-Put 1 in `custom_data_sz` and run the transaction.
+Put 1 in `custom_data_size` and run the transaction.
 After it is finalized, read the `nft`.`nextCollectionId` state variable.
 It will be equal 1.

 Also, read the state variable `nft`.`collection` with ID = 1 (Because everything in NFT Palette is numbered from 1, not from 0).
 You will see something like this: